 Therefore, a constant focus towards what is happening inside an organization and its processes is only helpful to a certain extent: Appelbaum et al. (2017) point out that agility implies that organizations can adapt to external changes and the VUCA world.
 In this sense, to ensure that internal group dynamics that skew critical thinking are avoided (like groupthink or an echo chamber), an external perspective from external stakeholders should always be considered to ensure diversity of thought.

-Any organization needs a strategy and a vision to determine its path and to help establish a shared objective and intention - for people inside and outside the organization to relate to it, this vision needs to be clearly set, carefully developed (and adapted!) and be a red thread that goes through every process, activity and communication.
+Any organization needs a strategy and a vision to determine its path and to help establish a shared objective and intention - for people inside and outside the organization to relate to it, this vision or strategy needs to be clearly set, carefully developed (and adapted!) and be a red thread that goes through every process, activity and communication.

 A strong culture of values helps not only employees and internal stakeholders understand and commit, but is also helpful for external stakeholders to clearly position an organization and to enrich it with useful feedback and input.
 Vision is crucial to organizational agility, as amidst chaos, it is easy to lose perspective and direction.